 Here are some tips to help you put together a maximally effective input list with minimal headache.

 Input lists aren’t slick-looking documents – and they don’t need to be.
 They exist to present technical info, normally in a basic spreadsheet format, so it’s organized and easy to read.
-Check out a few examples I found online for reference.
+Check this out for a reference.

 Though the details differ, these lists follow a similar pattern — a few vertical columns that include basic categories of info like channel number, the name of the instrument, the type of microphone or direct input box needed, any outboard gear or special signal routing that needs to happen, the type of stand needed (if any), whether wall power is needed, monitor details, and any other special notes for the sound team.